robzed/CavesNext/README.md

 map is in there - which normally is discovered as part of the game - but reading the source code isn't as helpful as you might think - so resist the urge.

-Conversely you definately don't need to read the code to win; avoid it if possible.
+Conversely you definitely don't need to read the code to win; avoid it if possible.

 ## Code History